 (c) The Company has several lease contracts that include extension and termination options.
 Significant judgement is exercised by management in determining whether these extension and termination options are reasonably certain to be exercised.

-(c) The sensitivity analyses above have been determined based on reasonably possible changes of the respective assumptions occurring at the end of the year and may not be representative of the actual change.
+(c) The sensitivity analysis above has been determined based on reasonably possible changes of the respective assumptions occurring at the end of the year and may not be representative of the actual change.
 It is based on a change in the key assumption while holding all other assumptions constant.
 When calculating the sensitivity to the assumption, the same method used to calculate the liability recognised in the balance sheet has been applied.
 The methods and types of assumptions used in preparing the sensitivity analysis did not change compared with the previous year.

-(g) Discount rate is based on the prevailing market yields of Indian Government securities as at the balance sheet date for the estimated term of the obligations.
+(f) Discount rate is based on the prevailing market yields of Indian Government securities as at the balance sheet date for the estimated term of the obligations.

-(h) Expected rate of return on the plan assets is based on the average long-term rate of return expected on investments of the Fund during the estimated term of the obligations.
+(g) Expected rate of return on the plan assets is based on the average long-term rate of return expected on investments of the Fund during the estimated term of the obligations.

-(i) The salary escalation rate considered in the actuarial valuation is arrived after taking into consideration the seniority, the promotion, inflation and other relevant factors.
+(h) The salary escalation rate considered in the actuarial valuation is arrived after taking into consideration the seniority, the promotion, inflation and other relevant factors.

 Compensated absences